reallyreadit/blog/_posts/2020-02-16-coat-of-paint.markdown

 </p>

 <p>
-Finally, we polished our presence in the <a href="https://apps.apple.com/us/app/readup-app/id1441825432">Apple App Store</a>, a key piece of real estate. <strong>If you love Readup, please give us five stars.</strong>
+Finally, we polished our presence in the <a href="https://apps.apple.com/us/app/readup-app/id1441825432">Apple App Store</a>, a key piece of real estate. <strong>If you love Readup, please give us five stars. ⭐⭐⭐⭐⭐</strong>

 <p>
 Party on, people!